bitwarden/contributing-docs/docs/architecture/adr/0022-server-authorization.md

     operations, such as syncing a user's vault, as we cannot realistically fetch _all_ ciphers from the database and use `AuthorizationService` filter them.
 Therefore, some high frequency/high cost operations would continue to use authorization logic embedded in database queries
-  - additionally, the authorization logic may need to fetch additional data from the database to make a decision.
+  - the authorization handlers may need to fetch additional data from the database to make a decision.
 This may cause many database reads, particularly when iterating over multiple items, unless an additional caching solution is implemented.
 This is probably manageable for now by caching frequently needed data in `CurrentContext` or the handler itself, both of which are scoped to the lifetime of the request
 - for the reasons above, it is not a complete solution: it would cover _most_ but not all of our use cases
-- server-side solution only - client code (particularly in Admin Console) needs to continue to maintain its own very duplicate logic to determine what UI flows it should show/hide and enable/disable
+- server-side solution only - client code (particularly in Admin Console) needs to continue to maintain its own duplicate logic to determine what UI flows it should show/hide and enable/disable
 - a server endpoint needs to understand what resources are affected, which can be nuanced when dealing with relational data (e.g. saving a vault item may require separate authorization checks for the `Cipher` resource and the `CollectionCipher` relationship).
-However, this may be an issue for other solutions as well
+However, this may be an issue for other solutions as well, as our endpoints often update multiple resources at once

 ### [OpenFGA](https://openfga.dev)

-**Summary**
+#### Summary

 OpenFGA is an open-source implementation of Google's Zanzibar authorization system, which is used for Google Docs.
 It uses